slowernews/hamster-system/README.md

 - main folder: **YOUR NAME**

-		Rename your folder with your name or/and surname using ALL CAPS.
+		Rename this folder with your name or/and surname using ALL CAPS.
         Example: JOHN

 - project status: **{ }**